 Status?

 Currently, the images are a bit problematic and we need to upload them manually.
 We had originally added an image uploader to the spec, but I don't know if this has been implemented yet?
 I can live without it, but it would make the platform easier to use for others.

+Action for Infovinity: send email explaining the process of uploading images

 Change the classification order in current IP / Portfolio pages